 -The World Economic Forum’s Future of Jobs Study

 Why Milgard School of Business?

 - Data: What data and/or digital service could solve this problem?
 Core methods for acquiring, storing, handling and representing data, and how to convert that data to information, knowledge, and wisdom for desired outcomes, data modeling and databases.

 - Analyze: What models and methods can I apply to solve this problem?
 Descriptive, predictive, prescriptive, cognitive/machine learning, visualization/storytelling, core analytical, statistical and computational techniques, regression and related statistical methods, data and text mining and cognitive analytics, and operations research methods.

 - Revolutionize: How to apply these concepts to our business?
-Key insights that can be gained only through hands-on experience working with and implementing analytical projects in a business environment
+Key insights that can be gained only through hands-on experience working with and implementing analytical projects in a business environment.

 “Big data: The next frontier for innovation, competition, and productivity.
 By 2018, the United States alone could face a shortage of 1.5 million managers and analysts with the know-how to use the analysis of big data to make effective decisions.”